Opponents: Nottingham Forest

 Capacity: 30,445 | Post code for sat-nav: NG2 5FJ

-Built in the picturesque location on the banks of the River Trent, the City Ground has been the seventh permanent home of Nottingham Forest Football Club since 1898.
+Built on the banks of the River Trent, the City Ground has been the seventh permanent home of Nottingham Forest Football Club since 1898.

 Previously tenants at the nearby Town Ground – reportedly the first stadium to host a football match using crossbars and goal nets – the club financed the £3,000 construction of their new home through members of the public and businessmen raising two-thirds of the required amount by purchasing £5 bonds in a 'New Ground Scheme’.

 Boasting one of the finest pitches in the game in the early years of the stadium’s existence, a redevelopment plan began in the late-1950s and marked the opening of new East and Main Stands, though a devastating fire ripped through the latter in the summer of 1968, destroying large quantities of irreplaceable memorabilia.

 The gargantuan success that saw Brian Clough guide Forest to successive European Cup triumphs in 1979 and 1980 generated increased revenue for a £2m Executive Stand that was later named after the man himself, before further construction work in the 90s prepared the stadium for England’s hosting of the Euro 96 international tournament.

 A safety review prior to the 2016/17 season saw the ground hit the headlines after its capacity was reduced to zero following a failure to meet regulations required by a Nottingham County Council audit.
 Nonetheless, its fully-seated 30,445 capacity was reinstated the following month just days before their season opener against Burton Albion, which they won 4-3.

 We'll be looking to continue a fine run at The City Ground in recent years, Henrik Dalsgaard's goal last April ensuring a fourth win on the spin by the banks of the River Trent.